 2. Check the tackle

-Take a good look at the tackle you have been using.
-If your tackle contains lead, change it for green tackle and jigs, sinkers etc. The lead might poison animals and fish, so use tin or steel tackle and instead of plastic lines, choose a fishing rod which has a biodegradable line.
+Take a good look at the tackle you have been using and use the best Fishing tackle.
+If your tackle contains lead, change it for green tackle and jigs, sinkers etc. You can also sell new and used Fishing tackle if you want to replace it.
+Because the lead might poison animals and fish, so use tin or steel tackle and instead of plastic lines, choose a fishing rod which has a biodegradable line.

 3. Let smaller fish survive